 - The reliability of older clock-control station timing depends on the calibration of the timing devices; this should be done periodically, but at least seasonally. - An irrigation system should have rain sensors to shut off the system after 0.25 to 0.5 inch of rain is received.
-Computerized systems allow a superintendent to call in and cancel the program if it is determined that the course has received adequate rainfall. - Install control devices to allow for maximum system scheduling flexibility. - Generally, granular fertilizer applications should receive 0.25 inch of irrigation to move the particles off the leaves while minimizing runoff. - Irrigation quantities should not exceed the available moisture storage in the root zone. - Irrigation rates should not exceed the maximum ability of the soil to absorb and hold the water applied at any one time. - Irrigation schedule should coincide with other cultural practices (for example, the application of nutrients, herbicides, or other chemicals). - Account for nutrients in effluent supply when making fertilizer calculations. - Irrigation should occur in the early morning hours before air temperatures rise and relative humidity drops. - Base plant water needs should be determined by ET rates, recent rainfall, recent temperature extremes, and soil moisture. - Visually monitor for localized dry conditions or hot spots to identify poor irrigation efficiency or a failed system device. - Use predictive models to estimate soil moisture and the best time to irrigate. - Install and incorporate soil moisture meters. - Avoid use of a global setting; make adjustments to watering times per head. - Base water times on actual site conditions for each head and zone. - Adjust irrigation run times based on current local meteorological data. - Use computed daily ET rate to adjust run times to meet the turf's moisture needs. - Manually adjust automated ET data to reflect wet and dry areas on the course. - Use soil moisture sensors to assist in scheduling or to create on-demand irrigation schedules. - Use multiple soil moisture sensors to reflect soil moisture levels. - Install soil moisture sensors in the root zone for each irrigation zone to enhance scheduled timer-based run times. - Place soil moisture sensors in a representative location within the irrigation zone.
-Install a soil moisture sensor in the driest irrigation zone of the irrigation system.
+Computerized systems allow a superintendent to call in and cancel the program if it is determined that the course has received adequate rainfall. - Install control devices to allow for maximum system scheduling flexibility. - Generally, granular fertilizer applications should receive 0.25 inch of irrigation to move the particles off the leaves while minimizing runoff. - Irrigation quantities should not exceed the available moisture storage in the root zone. - Irrigation rates should not exceed the maximum ability of the soil to absorb and hold the water applied at any one time. - Irrigation schedule should coincide with other cultural practices (for example, the application of nutrients, herbicides, or other chemicals). - Account for nutrients in effluent supply when making fertilizer calculations. - Irrigation should occur in the early morning hours before air temperatures rise and relative humidity drops. - ✓ Base plant water needs should be determined by ET rates, recent rainfall, recent temperature extremes, and soil moisture. - Use mowing, verticutting, aeration, nutrition, and other cultural practices to control water loss and to encourage conservation and efficiency. - Visually monitor for localized dry conditions or hot spots to identify poor irrigation efficiency or a failed system device. - Use predictive models to estimate soil moisture and the best time to irrigate. - Avoid use of a global setting; make adjustments to watering times per head. - Base water times on actual site conditions for each head and zone.

-- Wired soil moisture systems should be installed to prevent damage from aerification. - Periodically perform catch-can uniformity tests. - Reducing dry spots and soil compaction improves water infiltration, which in turn reduces water use and runoff in other areas. - Install emergency shutdown devices to address line breaks.
+- ✓ Adjust irrigation run times based on current local meteorological data. - Use computed daily ET rate to adjust run times to meet the turf's moisture needs. - Manually adjust automated ET data to reflect wet and dry areas on the course. - Use soil moisture sensors to assist in scheduling or to create ondemand irrigation schedules. - ✓ Use multiple soil moisture sensors to reflect soil moisture levels. - ✓ Install soil moisture sensors in the root zone for each irrigation zone to enhance scheduled timer-based run times. - Place soil moisture sensors in a representative location within the irrigation zone.
+Install a soil moisture sensor in the driest irrigation zone of the irrigation system. - Wired soil moisture systems should be installed to prevent damage from aerification. - Periodically perform catch-can uniformity tests. - Reducing dry spots and soil compaction improves water infiltration, which in turn reduces water use and runoff in other areas. - Install emergency shutdown devices to address line breaks.